galaxyproject/training-material/topics/transcriptomics/tutorials/bulk-music/tutorial.md

 > > ### {% icon solution %} Solution
 > >
 > > 1.
 Here it is evident that the previous NNLS method over-represents the Alpha cell type compared to the MuSiC method which gives more weight to the Beta and Ductal cell types, which were under-represented in the NNLS method.
 > > 2.
-Delta and Gamma remain empty in both.
+The Delta and Gamma cell types appear empty in both.
 > >
 > {: .solution}
 >
 {: .question}

 # Estimation of cell type proportions with pre-grouping of cell types